gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 the user name only, give a parameter like `user@`.
 To change the host name only, give a parameter like `example.com`.

+### Limitations

+Shell Integration does not work tmux or screen.

 #### A Note on SCP
 iTerm2 can do uploads and downloads with scp as described above.
 There are a few things you should know.